curlydesigner/site/_posts/2020-03-01-b_UX for eCommerce Product.md

 <br>![Tesla](/assets/posts/2020-01-b_ecommerce-websites/tesla05.png)<br>
 <br>![tesla](/assets/posts/2020-01-b_ecommerce-websites/tesla07.png)<br>

-I personally strongly believe that a website is a window into how the business run as an organization.
-When designing a website, I always take the time to research the industry standards and competitors, considering brand values, target audience and usability requirements.
+I strongly believe that a website is a window into how the business runs as an organization and reflects its identity.
+It is the first and main source of information and one of the most influential aspects of the client's first impression.
+When designing a website, I constantly research the industry standards and competitors, considering brand values, target audience and usability requirements.
 Good marketing may bring in some traffic, but good design and an enjoyable user experience improve user satisfaction.
-The goal is to create a website that will be easy to use and effective.
+The goal is to create a website that will be easy to use, accessible and effective.
 Ensuring safety, leaving a trustful and positive experience from the user's perspective.
 All of those could influence the success of a company's website and the Brand's impression.
 You may not have a second chance to make a good first impression!